-Situated in the walls of York, close to the minster and the best York has to offer.
+The Hilton York is situated within the city walls, close to the York Minster and the best this city has to offer.

 Inverness (Traditional) - Scotland

-This traditional hotel provides enviable views over the River Ness and Inverness Castle.
+The traditional Columba Hotel provides enviable views over the River Ness and Inverness Castle.

-This hotel is situated in the heart of Dublin, adjacent to Trinity College Dublin.
+Trinity City Hotel: Trinity City Hotel is situated on a historic site, in the heart of Dublin, adjacent to Trinity College Dublin.

 Waterford (Traditional) - Ireland

-This hotel has been family run for 3 generations and located inside Waterford’s City Centre
+Dooley's Hotel Waterford has been family-run for generations and is conveniently located inside Waterford’s City Centre.